AWegnerGitHub/awegnergithub.github.io-content/2023_10_18_python_gotcha_comparisons.md

 In this example, they are _never_ equal.

-This leads to an interesting, if not unintutive, way of checking if a variable is a `nan` value.
+This leads to an interesting, if not unintuitive, way of checking if a variable is a `nan` value.
 Since `nan` is not equal to _all_ other values, it is not equal to itself.

     >>> a != a
     True